 Under Jon Locker’s mentorship, Brandyn’s gained an understanding that’s completely real-world.
-From delving into live sound and recording, to learning what goes into running a professional recording studio, Brandyn’s been a dedicated apprentice all the way.
+From delving into live sound and recording, to learning what goes into running a professional recording studio, Brandyn’s been a dedicated extern all the way.
 He’s even struck a deal with Jon and recorded a number of his own tracks at Sonic with members of his rock blues band (sleep, alas, is not a priority for the 20 year old).

 Well you never know when the next opportunity is going to present itself.
 Brandyn got a call while a celebration was taking place: “I was at my cousin’s wedding,” he says.
 “Jon texted me and asked me if I would like to set up for a famous band.
 I was like, ‘Yeah, sure, why not?’”